Stochastic Optimization Approaches for an Operating Room and Anesthesiologist Scheduling Problem: Numerical Experiments

-In this section, we compare the optimal solutions of the proposed \spe{}, \spcvar{}, \droe{}, and \drocvar{} models.
 Let us first analyze the number of ORs opened by these models presented in Figure~\ref{fig:expt_num_OR}.
-Under cost 1, the \drocvar{} and \spe{} models open the largest and smallest number of ORs, respectively.
+Under cost~1, the \drocvar{} and \spe{} models open the largest and smallest number of ORs, respectively.
 Similarly, we observe that the \drocvar{} and \spe{} models call in the largest and smallest number of on-call anesthesiologists, respectively.
 Under costs 2--3, which include the OR idling cost, all models open fewer ORs than under cost 1 to avoid excessive OR idle time.
 However, the \droe{} and \drocvar{} models open more ORs than the \spe{} and \spcvar{} models, leading to a smaller number of surgeries scheduled in each OR in general.
 As we show in the next section, by opening more ORs, scheduling fewer surgeries in each OR, and employing additional on-call anesthesiologists, the \droe{} and \drocvar{} models intend to mitigate surgery delays that may accumulate due to a tighter schedule with fewer ORs and yield a shorter waiting time when compared with \spe{} and \spcvar{} models.

-Next, we analyze the structure of the optimal schedules obtained from each model.
-For brevity and illustrative purposes, we present results for OR~1 in instance 3 under cost 1, where all models schedule four surgeries.
-Figure~\ref{fig:schedule_OR1} presents the time allocated to each surgery (i.e., the difference between the scheduled start time of a surgery and its subsequent surgery).
+Next, we analyze the structure of the optimal schedules obtained from each model. \blue{We note that the optimal schedules for different ORs in most ORASP instances follow a similar pattern.
+Hence, we present results for OR~1 in instance 3 under cost 1 for brevity and illustrative purposes, where all models schedule four surgeries.} Figure~\ref{fig:schedule_OR1} presents the time allocated to each surgery (i.e., the difference between the scheduled start time of a surgery and its subsequent surgery).
 The two dotted lines in this figure represent the minimum and maximum surgery durations.

 We observe the following from Figure~\ref{fig:schedule_OR1}.
 First, the \drocvar{} and \droe{} models intend to protect against the risk of surgery delays that may accumulate due to long surgery durations by allocating longer times to the first three surgeries than the other models (also reflected by shorter waiting times from the \drocvar{} and \droe{} models reported in the next section).
 Specifically, the \drocvar{} model allocates the maximum surgery duration to surgery 1--3, leaving a shorter time for the last surgery than the other models.
 The \droe{} model allocates the maximum surgery duration to surgery 1--2 and slightly less (more) time to surgery 3 (the last surgery) than the \drocvar{} model.
 Second, the \spcvar{} model allocates a longer time to the first surgery than the \spe{} model and a longer time to the last surgery than the other models, potentially leading to a smaller overtime.
 In contrast, time allowances in the \spe{} schedule exhibit a zigzag pattern with less (more) time allocated to surgery~1 (the last surgery) than other surgeries.